 Branches may be affected on one side only or randomly throughout the canopy.
 Further study of the sapwood often shows discolored streaks of brown to green to black depending on tree species.
 The Verticillium fungus can survive in soil for many years.
 Once the fungus becomes established it can be very difficult, if not impossible, to control.
 So, prevention is key.
 Sanitation pruning of diseased branches, proper watering and fertilization may help limit the spread and severity of this disease.

-Click or call today to arrange a complimentary consultation from our fully trained and certified arborists for tree care, tree disease and lawn care services from SavATree.
-Contact the office nearest you.
+Click or call today to arrange a complimentary consultation from our fully trained and certified arborists for , and services from SavATree.

 SavATree provides tree service in the following areas: